ClemMahe/Android_HandsOn_StravaApi/README.md

 Added a webView using OAuth2 to log on and a listener for the callback.
 It is also using JStrava objects from https://github.com/dustedrob/JStrava but using retrofit.

-For now you can get :
-- Athlete
-- Upload an activity

-Don't hesitate to complete with others methods.

 ### Usage